£6.5million to kick-start Colombian bioeconomy

 New funding could help protect the habitat of the spectacled bear for ecotourism, boost the coffee and chocolate industries and help rebuild post-conflict lives.

 Earlham Institute (EI) has been awarded nearly £6.5 million (25 billion-pesos) of UK funding for a project that will help to protect biodiversity and benefit innovation in Colombia.
-The project is led by Director of Science, Federica Di Palma, and is one of 37 announced by Research Councils UK to support projects tackling some of the most serious global challenges.
+The project is one of 37 announced by Research Councils UK to support projects tackling some of the most serious global challenges.

 The four-year investment from RCUK’s Global Challenges Research Fund is set to stimulate the bioeconomy by increasing knowledge of Colombia’s greatest treasure: its biodiversity.
 It will help Colombian researchers, industry partners and crop breeders gain the skills needed to drive sustainable innovation and to attract further public and private funding.
 The project is closely linked to Colombia Bio, the research strategy of the government science agency Colciencias.

 Colombia is the second richest country in the world after Brazil in terms of biodiversity, but only 41st by GDP ranking.
 The country’s natural riches could help boost GDP and help secure social equality and long-term peace.
 For example, they are likely to be a treasure-trove for new medicines, agricultural innovation and ecotourism.